Running Alluxio on a Cluster with High Availability

 conf/alluxio-site.properties.
 For example, if you are using HDFS for the journal, you can add:

-Once all the Alluxio masters are configured in this way, they can all be started for fault tolerant Alluxio.
+Once all the Alluxio masters are configured in this way, they can all be started to achieve highly available Alluxio.
 One of the masters will become the leader, and the others will replay the journal and wait until the current master dies.

 As long as the config parameters above are correctly set, the worker will be able to consult with